ofiwg/ofi-guide/OFIGuide.md

 Developers should study the fi_domain man page and available threading options.
 Applications should select their desired mode.
 If an application leaves the value undefined, providers will report the highest threading level that they support.

+## Progress

+As previously discussed, progress models are a result of using the host processor in order to perform some portion of the transport protocol.
+In order to simply development, OFI defines two progress models: automatic or manual.
+It does not attempt to identify which specific interfaces features may be offloaded, or what operations require additional processing by the application's thread.

+Automatic progress means that an operation initiated by the application will eventually complete, even if the application makes no further calls into the libfabric API.
+The operation is either offloaded entirely onto hardware, the provider uses an internal thread, or the operating system kernel may perform the task.
+The user of automatic progress may increase system overhead and latency.
+For control operations, this is usually acceptable.
+However, the impact to data transfers may be measurable, especially if internal threads are required to provide automatic progress.

+Applications need to take care when using manual progress, particularly if they link into libfabric multiple times through different code paths or library dependencies.
+If application threads are used to drive progress, such as responding to received data with ACKs, then it is critical that the application thread call into libfabric in a timely manner.

+OFI defines wait and poll set objects that are specifically designed to assign with driving manual progress.

 ## Memory Registration

 # Endpoints